scalytics/kafscale/CONTRIBUTING.md

 - Extend e2e coverage when fixing bugs so regressions are caught earlier.

 CI will run `go test ./...` and enforce a coverage floor.

+## Build and Test Tooling (FLOSS)

+Kafscale builds and tests with FLOSS tools only:

+- Build: Go toolchain + Makefiles (`make build`)
+- Tests: `go test`, `go vet`, Go race detector (`make test`)
+- CI: GitHub Actions workflows (`.github/workflows/ci.yml`)

+Common invocations:

+- `make build`
+- `make test`
+- `make test-full`

+The policy above (tests for new functionality) is enforced in code review and CI.

+## Compiler/Linter Warnings

+We run `go vet` and the Go race detector in CI (`make test`) and treat warnings as fix‑before‑merge.
+Optional linting is available via `make lint` for contributors with `golangci-lint` installed.

+## Coding Standards

+Contributions must follow the coding standards described in `docs/development.md` (see the "Coding Standards" section).

+## Release Notes

+Each release should include a human-readable note in `docs/releases/` that summarizes major changes and explicitly lists any known CVE fixes (or "None").

 ## Development Workflow